Xoechz/OtelDemo/README.md

-# OtelDemo
+# Xoechz/OtelDemo

-A Demo to show of OpenTelemetry and https://github.com/Xoechz/DITO
+A demo to show of OpenTelemetry and [DITO](https://github.com/Xoechz/DITO)